Injection Moulding Quality Control and Standards

 Scientific Moulding: Consistently Delivering Quality Parts

-We use scientific, or decoupled injection molding process to manufacture consistent, repeatable parts for our injection moulding customers.
+We use scientific, or decoupled injection moulding process to manufacture consistent, repeatable parts for our injection moulding customers.
 We develop, optimise, and document the ideal set up process for each injection moulding project so that the same process and parameters are followed for every single run of a customer's mould.
 Any modifications are documented to provide traceability across molding runs.

 Whether the part will be run again or on a different injection moulding press, or if it will be ordered once several months later, scientific moulding ensures part-to-part and run-to-run consistency by documenting the exact process used to set up the tool in order to meet the particular resin needs and dimensional requirements.